JamieKoz/breakout-game/README.md

-# vue-breakout-game
+# breakout-game
-The Breakout Game built with Vue.js - For learning purpose
+The Breakout Game built with js and Phaser - For learning purpose